suncoast-devs/handbook/lessons/js-dom/events.md

 ### How do we know what type to declare our `event` argument as?

-From the TypeScript documentation for `event` here is the type of the event
+From the TypeScript documentation for the `event` here, is the type of the event.

 | Event                    | Type                         |
 | ------------------------ | ---------------------------- |